enterspeedhq/enterspeed-docs/docs/key-concepts/overview.md

 ### Preparing your system

 You will need a way to ingest data into Enterspeed from your source system.
-We currently have multiple options to get started with pushing source entities to Enterspeed.
+We have multiple options to get started with pushing source entities to Enterspeed.

 1. Through our API.
 Find the [API documentation here](../api#tag/Ingest).
 2. Premade [connectors](https://docs.enterspeed.com/integrations) so you can get started immediately.